ysyk2021/conflict-resolution-in-construction-managing-disputes-and-building-stronger-relationships-on-the/src/chapter-6-1.md

-# Techniques for Addressing Systemic Workplace Issues in Construction

 In this chapter, we will explore techniques for addressing systemic workplace issues in construction projects.
 Systemic workplace issues refer to problems or challenges that are deeply embedded within the construction industry and can affect multiple projects or organizations.
 By addressing these issues head-on, construction professionals can create a more inclusive and equitable work environment, foster positive relationships, and enhance project outcomes.